KingSte3l/Rna-seq/README.md

 content which needs to be trimmed etc.<br>
 `fastqc filename`<br>
 ## multiqc
-multiqc is used to simplify the fastqc report and print all the fastqc reports at once ie gives a summary of fastqc reports at once.
+multiqc is used to simplify the fastqc report and print all the fastqc reports at once ie gives a summary of fastqc reports at once.<br>
 `multiqc .`<br>
 >multiqc needs to be installed.<br>
 ## trimming